Summary: in this tutorial, you will learn how to use the Oracle ALTER TABLE MODIFY

 in SQL*Plus.

-However, you can query the invisible columns by specify them explicitly in the query:
+However, you can query the invisible columns by specifying them explicitly in the query:

 SELECT